rohdelab/rcdt_ns_classifier/README.md

 First setup the datasets: download all the data from this link, and put them in the `data` folder.

-1. Reproduce the results of the classification method:
+1. Generate the results of the classification method:
-    - Use `python train_nsws.py --dataset DATASET` to reproduce the results of the classification method based on Radon cumulative distribution transform subspace models.
+    - Use `python RCDTSUBS_classification.py --dataset DATASET` to generate the results of the classification method based on Radon cumulative distribution transform subspace models.

-2. Reproduce the results of neural network-based classification methods:
+2. Generate the results of neural network-based classification methods:
-    - Use `python train_nn.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.
+    - Use `python CNN_classification.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.

 3. Floating point operation (FLOP) count results:
-    - Use `train_nn_gflops.py` and `train_nsws_gflops.py` to reproduce the FLOPs counting results for neural network-based classification methods and the classification method based on Radon cumulative distribution transform subspace models.
+    - Use `RCDTSUBS_classification.py` and `CNN_classification.py` to generate the FLOPs counting results for the classification method based on Radon cumulative distribution transform subspace models and the classification methods based on convolutional neural networks, respectively.

 4. Ablation study:
-    - Use `python train_nsws.py --dataset DATASET --classifier mlp` to reproduce the results of RCDT + MLP classification.
+    - Use `python ablation1.py --dataset DATASET --classifier mlp` to generate the results of RCDT + MLP classification.
-    - Use `python train_nsws.py --dataset DATASET --use_image_feature` to reproduce the results of image feature + nearest subspace classification.
+    - Use `python ablation2.py --dataset DATASET --use_image_feature` to generate the results of image feature + nearest subspace classification.